mauricelambert/CyberTalk/README.md

 ## Step6: leaks

-1. Checks for data leak and password reuse for `henri.brosquet@sylphora-dynamics.test` and `mathilde.rousseau@sylphora-dynamics.test`.
+1. Checks for data leak on [data.breach.onion](http://data.breach.onion:8080/search.html) and password reuse for `henri.brosquet@sylphora-dynamics.test` and `mathilde.rousseau@sylphora-dynamics.test`.
 2. We got the `gmail` password for `mathilde.rousseau@gmail.com`: `V3RyStr0ngP4$$w0rdF0rGmail`
 3. Guess the password for `mathilde.rousseau@sylphora-dynamics.test`: `V3RyStr0ngP4$$w0rdF0rSylphora`

 ## Step 7: phishing with password stealer

 1. We want `henri.brosquet@sylphora-dynamics.test` credentials so we can target *Henri Brosquet*
-2. Send a phishing email with a malicious URL
+2. Send a phishing email with a malicious URL, read mail on [mailbox.fr](http://mailbox.fr:8080/mailbox.html)
 3. Fake PDF deploy a malware on Windows
 4. Steal keepass credentials